browserstack/browserstack-cypress-cli/README.md

 The `init` command will create a sample `browserstack.json` file.
 This file can be used to configure your test runs on BrowserStack.
 Below is the sample file that is generated for your reference.

+You can also specify `--path <path-to-folder-where-you-need-init-to-run>` flag along with the `init` command to generate `browserstack.json` file in the specified folder.

 ```json
 {